parity-ai/k8sAI/README.md

 - `k8s_search` - This tool is used by k8sAI to search k8s documentation to provide informed solutions

 ### Note:
 This tool sends data to OpenAI's servers.
-Please review the OpenAI API terms of use before using this tool.
-This tool also executes `kubectl` commands.
-While they should be read-only commands, unintended consequences are possible.
-Use the `--disable-execution` command if you want to be extra-safe.
+Please review the OpenAI API terms of use before using this tool.n This tool also executes `kubectl` commands.
+They are filtered to be read-only commands, but **you provide explicit approval via (y/n) before every command executes**.

 ## Installation